Golden age of American animation: Formation and financial backing

+The CBS era

-Terry sold his company and its backlog to CBS in 1953 and retired.
-CBS continued to operate the studio for nearly 15 years afterward, with the studios now under management by Gene Deitch.
-The output divided between theatrical short cartoons and television series, as well as creating new characters such as Tom Terrific, Lariat Sam, and Deputy Dawg, Sidney the Elephant, Gaston Le Crayon, John Doormat, and Clint Clobber (who would be used again as Tom's human owner in Deitch's Tom and Jerry).
-Around this time, Terrytoons also began producing cartoons in CinemaScope.
+Terry retired after selling his company and its backlog to CBS in 1956.
+CBS continued to operate the studio for the rest of its lifetime, with Gene Deitch now in charge as a creative director.
+Terrytoons underwent significant changes under Deitch's leadership.
+Unlike Terry, Deitch wanted to divert the studio from its strict contemporary format, and instead produce cartoons in a more minimalist style, similar to UPA.
+Terrytoons was also divided between producing theatrical shorts and cartoons for television, as well as having new characters such as Tom Terrific, Lariat Sam, Sidney the Elephant, Gaston Le Crayon, John Doormat, and Clint Clobber (often confused as Tom's human owner in Deitch's Tom and Jerry).
+He had also discontinued the Mighty Mouse and Heckle and Jeckle cartoons so that focus could be put more on his new characters.
+The Sidney cartoon, Sidney's Family Tree (1958), also earned Terrytoons another Academy Award nomination.